Garlic Toast Pizzas

 Sweet 'n' Spicy Chicken

-My husband and three children love this tender, sweet and spicy chicken.
-Peach preserves add just a touch of sweetness, while taco seasoning and salsa give this dish some kick.
-This entree can be made even zippier yet by adding more taco seasoning and using spicier salsa. —Sheri White, Higley, Arizona
+My husband and children love this tender chicken with its spicy sauce.
+Peach preserves add just a touch of sweetness, while taco seasoning and salsa give the dish some kick. —Sheri White, Higley, Arizona

 Spinach Ravioli Bake